osen/software-3d-renderer/README.md

 Everything was written pretty much from scratch in C++ and due to the fact that no GPU is needed the project has barely any dependencies and is fairly portable to most platforms.
 The only ones I have tested on are OpenBSD and Windows.

-The renderer, engine and game can be built using the following:
+The renderer, engine and game can be built and run using the following:

     $ mkdir build
     $ cd build
     $ cmake .. -DCMAKE_BUILD_TYPE=Release
+    $ cd ..
-    $ cmake --build .
+    $ cmake --build build
+    $ build/blood

 Controls are arrow keys to move around, space to attack and 't' and 'y' to change levels.
 The second level is basically a secret boss.